Concerns over Summit Carbon pipeline continue

-People continue to voice their concerns over proposed C-O-2 pipelines that will be built across several states including South Dakota.
-The Woodbury County, Iowa Board of Supervisors heard from people who don’t want the pipelines and don’t want eminent domain to be used.
+SIOUX FALLS, S.D.
+(KELO) — People continue to voice their concerns over proposed CO2 pipelines that will be built across several states including South Dakota.
+The Woodbury County, Iowa, Board of Supervisors heard from people who don’t want the pipelines and don’t want eminent domain to be used.

 “There’s lots of reasons people are fighting the pipelines.
 Should we be listening to everyday Iowans or pipeline profiteers?
 The CO2 pipeline cartel is an affront to democracy that is aiming to harass homeowners into compliance for massive financial gain,” said Deborah Main, a concerned citizen.